Salient ImageNet: How to discover spurious features in Deep Learning?: A general framework for discovering Spurious Features

 Consider an image classification problem $\cX \to \cY$ where the goal is to predict the ground truth label $y \in \cY$ for inputs $\bx \in \cX$.
-For each class $\class \in \cY$, we want to identify a set of visual attributes in the training set that can be used by neural networks to predict the label $\class$.
-Some of these attributes will be causal while others spurious.
-We define {\it causal attributes} as the set of visual features that are always a part of the object while {\it spurious attributes} are the ones that are likely to {\it co-occur} with the object, but not a part of it (such as food, vase, flowers in Figure \ref{fig:main_spurious}).
-Additionally, we want to localize these attributes on a large subset of training images to assess the sensitivity of models to them.
-However, these attributes are abstract objects and not mathematically well-defined.
-Moreover, localizing these visual attributes on a large number of images requires significant human annotations and can be very expensive.
-In this paper, we propose a methodology to identify and localize a subset of visual attributes and determine if they are spurious or causal with minimal human supervision.
+For each class $\class \in \cY$, we want to identify and localize a set of {\it core or spurious visual attributes} in the training set that can be used by neural networks to predict $\class$: \begin{itemize} \item {\bf Core Attributes} are the set of visual features that are always a part of the object definition. \item {\bf Spurious Attributes} are the ones that are likely to {\it co-occur} with the object, but not a part of it (such as food, vase, flowers in Figure \ref{fig:main_spurious}). \end{itemize} A more formal discussion of these abstract definitions can be found in Appendix \ref{sec:define_core_spurious_appendix}.
+Note that localizing these visual attributes on a large number of images requires significant human annotations and can be very expensive.
+In this paper, we propose a general methodology to tackle this issue.